Marzel7/ContractBC/README.md

 Using cTokens as collateral, Compound users can seamlessly borrow from the protocol without having to negotiate terms or funding periods.
 The cost of borrowing for each market is determined by a floating interest rate set by market forces.
 Assets held by the protocol are used as collateral to borrow from the protocol.
 Each market has a collateral factor ranging from 0 to 1.
 Liquid, high-cap assets have a high collateral factor compared to illiquid, low-cap assets.
 This represents the perceived stability of an asset to borrow and lend against.

-The sum of the value of an accounts underlying token balances, multiplied by the collateral factors, equals a users borrowing capacity.
-Users can borrow up to their borrowing capacity, but cannot take action (e.g transfer or redeem cToken collateral) to raise the total value of borrowed assets above the borrowing capacity.
+The sum of the value of an accounts underlying token balances, multiplied by the collateral factors, equals a user's borrowing capacity.
+Users can borrow up to their borrowing capacity but cannot take action (e.g transfer or redeem cToken collateral) to raise the total value of borrowed assets above the borrowing capacity.

 If an accounts borrowing amount exceeds their borrowing capacity, a portion of their borrowing may be repaid in exchange for the accounts cToken collateral, at the current market price minus a liquidation discount.
-This creates arbitrage opportunity to reduce the borrowers exposure, eliminating the protocols risk.
+This creates arbitrage opportunity to reduce the borrower's exposure, eliminating the protocols risk.

 The close factor is the potion of the borrowed asset that can be repaid.
 The close factor ranges from 0 to 1 and liquidation may continue to be called until the users borrowing is less than their borrowing capacity.
 Any holder of the underlying asset can call the liquidation function in exchange for the borrowers cToken collateral.
 ​